About the WPA at AU

-At Aarhus University, we conduct a questionnaire-based workplace assessment every three years.
-In addition, also at shorter intervals if there are significant changes in working conditions, or if a unit wishes to follow up.
-Learn more here.
+At Aarhus University, we conduct a questionnaire-based workplace assessment every three years, as well as at shorter intervals if there are significant changes in working conditions, or if a unit wishes to follow up.

 What is a WPA?